The International Youth Initiative Program (YIP) org. number SE 802439-6965

 The International Youth Initiative Program is a Non-Profit Association under Swedish law based in Järna, Sweden.

 To execute the International Youth Initiative Program.
 Which includes the following aims and objectives

-- To empower young people, with the skills, knowledge and resource needed for recognizing social problems/needs and using entrepreneurial principles to organize, create, and manage their initiative for social change.
+- To empower young people, with the skills, knowledge and resource needed for recognising social problems/needs and using entrepreneurial principles to organise, create, and manage their initiative for social change.

-- To foster an understanding of globalization as a deep ecological, economic, political, cultural, social, human, and spiritual challenge to humanity and the planet.
+- To foster an understanding of globalisation as a deep ecological, economic, political, cultural, social, human, and spiritual challenge to humanity and the planet.